pcs289/hackovid-back/Readme.md

 # Apropapp Backend

 In this repository you will find the source code for the Apropapp backend.

+More details for the frontend implementation can be found at [Apropapp Frontend](https://github.com/pcs289/hackovid-back)

 ## Installation